devinekask/creative-technology-f21/react-native/README.md

 - Provide App icons and a splash screen
 - Try running the app on your physical device
+- Did it actually happen, if it's not on social media?
+Add an image capture screen with share functionality.
 - Take a look at https://github.com/jondot/awesome-react-native